carpentries-lab/python-aos-lesson/index.md

 > ## raster vs vector data
 >
 > These lessons work with raster or “gridded” data that are stored as a grid of values using the netCDF file format.
-> This is the most common data format and file type in the atmosphere and ocean sciences
+> This is the most common data format and file type in the atmosphere and ocean sciences;
-> (e.g. essentially all output from weather, climate and ocean models is stored in this format),
+> essentially all output from weather, climate and ocean models is raster data stored as a series of netCDF files.
+>
-> however there are a significant number of atmosphere and ocean scientists working with vector data.
+> The other data type that atmosphere and ocean scientists tend to work with is geospatial vector data.
-> In contrast to raster data, these vector data are composed of discrete geometric locations (x, y values) known as vertices
+> In contrast to gridded raster data,
+> these vector data are composed of discrete geometric locations (x, y values) known as vertices
 > that define the “shape” of a spatial point, line or polygon.
-> They are not stored using the netCDF file format.
+> They are not stored using the netCDF file format and are not covered in these lessons.
 > [Data Carpentry](http://www.datacarpentry.org/lessons/) have separate lessons on working with geospatial vector data.
 >
 {: .callout}